influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/kapacitor-measurements.md

     weight: 2
 ---

-Kapacitor exppses internal performance through the `/kacapitor/v1/debug/vars` endpoint.
+Kapacitor exposes internal performance through the `/kacapitor/v1/debug/vars` endpoint.
 Use the Telegraf `kapacitor` plugins to capture these metrics and store them in InfluxDB.

 Enable the Kapacitor input plugin in your Telegraf configuration file: